skip to main content

 Identification

-Students are identified for the APEX program through multiple measures including the results of the OLSAT, the NWEA and teacher input.
-Students in grade 3 are identified in September and students in fifth grade are identified during the summer prior to their fifth grade year.
+Students are identified for the APEX program through multiple measures, including the results of the OLSAT, the NWEA, and teacher input.
+Students in third grade are identified in September, and students in fifth grade are identified during the summer prior to their fifth-grade year.

 APEX Curriculum

 The APEX curriculum is meant to be an enrichment experience that exposes students to more complex and diverse topics.
-It provides students the opportunity to examine topics in depth and with more rigor.
-Instruction in productive thinking skills is integrated into the curriculum to help students develop their ability to problem solve and think critically, creatively, and analytically.
+The curriculum allows students to examine topics in depth and with more rigor.
+Instruction in productive thinking skills is integrated into the curriculum to help students develop their creativity, critical thinking, communication, and collaboration skills.

 Third Grade